rocky-linux/documentation/docs/guides/security/firewalld-beginners.md

 I wouldn't, but you can.

-Every port is identfied by a number, and some ports are reserved for specific services.
+A number identifies every port.
+Some ports are reserved for specific services.
 For example, if you've ever worked with web servers to build a website, you may be familiar with port 80 and port 443.
 Those ports allow for the transmission of web page data.

 Specifically, port 80 allows for transferring data via the Hypertext Transfer Protocol (HTTP), and port 443 is reserved for Hypertext Transfer Protocol Secure (HTTPS) data.